How to Make Your Guitar Playing Easy

 Stopping just shy of the existential, there are a few traits that we strive for in our music.

-We all want to be able to play fluidly and easily.
+We all want to be able to play guitar fluidly and easily.
 To just pick up the guitar, and effortlessly bring forth beautiful music that feels good and sounds clean, articulate, and inevitable.

 Whatever physical demands arise in the music, we handle them with complete ease and comfort.
 Like a walk in the park.